GuestMeNot/Creative-Thoughts/UnmodifiableAndInvisibleData.md

 can be checked when deserializing the object.
 If the encrypted or signed data has changed then the user does not have access and the update can be rejected.

+This information can be leveraged dynamically on the front-end.
+For example, Data Entry fields can be hidden for fields which are encrypted or made read-only for data which is digitally signed.